 Housemaster of Peterborough House

-Together with my wife, Helen, and resident staff team, we ensure that the boys in our care enjoy a busy, fun and structured life in House.
+Together with my tutor team, we ensure that the boys in our care enjoy a busy, fun and structured life in House.
 We encourage the boys to be confident, organised, tidy and more independent and our excellent facilities help them achieve this.
-Our prep room with its well-stocked reference library offers a quiet study-like atmosphere in which the boys can complete their work, whilst there are many different places in which the boys can socialise, such as: the common room with its widescreen TV, and DVD player with cinematic surround sound (perfect for our regular Wednesday film night), the games room, which has a pool table, and the joint common room (shared with the girls of Lincoln House), which has an air hockey and table tennis table.
+Our prep room offers a quiet study-like atmosphere in which the boys can complete their work, whilst the common room with its widescreen TV, and DVD player with cinematic surround sound provides the ideal place in which to socialise.

 Peterborough House offers a friendly, homely and happy place, with lots of indoor and outdoor space in which our boys live and work.